- Position: Head of Digital Research Programmes

 - Specialism: Digital cultural heritage, Digital research

 Eirini was the Co-Investigator of the International Research Collaboration Network in Computational Archival Science (IRCN-CAS), funded by the Arts and Humanities Research Council (AHRC).
 She is also the Co-Investigator of the AURA network – bringing together digital humanists, computer scientists and stakeholders to unlock cultural assets, funded by AHRC and the Irish Research Council.

-Eirini has extensive experience working on digital and interdisciplinary research projects across the Archival and Higher Education sectors.
+Eirini has extensive experience working on interdisciplinary research projects across the Cultural Heritage and Higher Education sectors.
 In 2015 she received a doctorate in History of Science from the University of Athens, and she has been a visiting scholar at the University of Cambridge and the University of Helsinki.

 Before joining The National Archives, she was a researcher at the University of Warwick and an Associate Research Fellow at Birkbeck, London.
-In previous years, she spent more than five years working with the historical and digital collections belonging to the Historical Archive and the Lab for the Electronic Processing of historical archives at the University of Athens.
+In previous years, she spent more than five years working with the University collections belonging to the Historical Archive and the Lab for the Electronic Processing of historical archives at the University of Athens.

-Eirini is also a Digital Research Fellow at the Research Centre for the Humanities, Greece, a member of the Digital Committee at the Royal Historical Society, and a member of ‘Humanities and Data Science’ special interest group at the Alan Turing Institute, and a board member of the Advanced Information Collaboratory, an international network with partners from leading academic and cultural institutions spanning five continents.
+Eirini is also a Research Fellow at the Research Centre for the Humanities, Greece, a member of the Digital Committee at the Royal Historical Society, a member of ‘Humanities and Data Science’ special interest group at the Alan Turing Institute, and a board member of the Advanced Information Collaboratory, an international network with partners from leading academic and cultural institutions spanning five continents.